 Solidarity, which was formerly known as the Anti-Austerity Alliance, was founded in 2014 by members of another political party, the Socialist Party (SP).
 Although the SWP and SP sound similar, they are in fact different organisations.
 However, both are usually described as being on the far left of politics, favouring major change to promote equality and decrease the power of wealth in society.
 Solidarity-PBP have chosen not to have a party leader.

 The Social Democrats are one of the newest parties in Irish politics.
 They were set up in 2015 by a group of Independent politicians to promote policies such as more spending on public services, a better health system, more equality within society, and tougher laws against corruption.
 The co-leaders of the Social Democrats, Róisín Shortall and Catherine Murphy, were both previously members of the Labour Party.
 A former leader of the party was Stephen Donnelly, who left the party to join Fianna Fáil.

 Generally, all three parties agree on the need for a more equal spread of money and resources within society, a bigger role for the Government in tackling homelessness, higher taxes on the wealthy and better social supports for the poor.
 All three were also strong supporters of a Yes vote in the referendum to repeal the eighth amendment, which legalised abortion in Ireland.

 The Greens and the Social Democrats

-Politicians from the Green Party and Social Democrats work closely together in the Dáil as part of a ‘technical group’.
+Politicians from the Green Party and Social Democrats worked closely together in the 2016-2020 Dáil as part of a ‘technical group’.
 By joining a technical group, smaller parties can increase their shared speaking time and have more of an influence over policy discussions between parties.